Iowa Practitioner Program Overview

 - The practitioner has caused harm or injury to a patient;

-- There is currently a Board investigation of the practitioner that concerns serious matters related to the practitioner's competence;
+- The Board is investigating the practitioner that concerns serious matters related to the practitioner's competence;

-- The practitioner failed to provide truthful information or to fully cooperate with the Board or the IPRC; or
+- The practitioner failed to provide truthful information or refused to cooperate with the Board or the IPRC; or

-- The practitioner has been subject to a civil administrative or criminal sanction for actions the committee determined to be serious infractions or law, professional ethics, or administrative rules related to the practice.
+- The practitioner has been subject to a civil administrative or criminal sanction for serious infractions of law, professional ethics, or administrative rules related to the practice.

 The Recovery Contract

-Based upon the recommendation of an IPRC-approved evaluator, an individualized contract is established which provides a detailed description of the goals of the program, requirements for successful completion, and the practitioner's obligations therein.
-Practitioners who are not compliant with the terms of their contract may be referred to the Dental Board for consideration of disciplinary action.
+Based upon the recommendation of an IPRC-approved evaluator, the IPRC creates an individualized contract, which provides a detailed description of the goals of the program, requirements for successful completion, and the practitioner's obligations.
+The IPRC may refer to the Board participants who are not compliant with the terms of their contract for consideration of disciplinary action.

 The chairperson of the Board appoints the members of the IPRC.
 The IPRC includes, but is not limited to, the following: